 - Poor workflows – manual financial controls don’t have sufficient facility to assign tasks in a logical, accountable way.
 A foggy picture of who is doing what, when, can cause duplication of work and delays in resolving exceptions.
 Monitoring activity is time-consuming.

 Get greater control and confidence with automation

 Automating reconciliation is a powerful means to ensure data integrity and the availability of more actionable insights.
 Dispensing with the doubts inherent in manual financial verification and adopting automated reconciliation provides:

-- • Data-agnostic – automated reconciliation software doesn’t care what the data is, on which system, and how it should be delivered.
+- Data-agnostic – automated reconciliation software doesn’t care what the data is, on which system it comes froms from, and how it should be delivered.
 This widens the scope of data and insight available to a business, removing limitations that may exist with traditional financial control tools.